kstlouis/hammerspoon/README.md

 # Hammerspoon

+Very much a work in progress.
+Main work right now is moving all functions into individual spoon modules, so the main init is a lot cleaner.

-There will come a day when my init file doesn't hold everything, and the functions are organized a little bit better.
+There will come a day when my init file doesn't hold (almost) everything, and the functions are organized a little bit better.
 Today is not that day.

 # Functions: